junxit/us-congress-bills-116/bill.md

   >   - **(B)** the insertion, repair, or removal and replacement of a penile prosthetic implant (unless such insertion, repair, or removal and replacement is medically necessary); or

 - **(b)** *Effective date* The amendment made by subsection (a) shall apply with respect to items and services furnished on or after January 1, 2020.

+## § 9.
+Determination of Budgetary Effects

+The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the House Budget Committee, provided that such statement has been submitted prior to the vote on passage.